THE FIRST MANAGER OF CHESTER’S ABC REGAL

 Blackpool’s famous illuminations

 On the stage concerts he was in charge of the lighting board.
-His quick response to lighting cues did not go unnoticed by Stage Managers who traveled with the shows.
-In 1965 Derek was appointed second technician at the recently opened ABC Blackpool.
+His quick response to lighting cues did not go unnoticed by Stage Managers who travelled with the shows.
+In 1965 Derrick was appointed senior second technician at the then recently opened ABC Blackpool.
 There he was again involved with stage lighting.
 ABC Television broadcast “Blackpool Night Out” every Sunday evening from this theatre.

-Leaving cinema and theatre work behind, Derek worked as an electrician on Blackpool’s illuminations before heading back to Chester where he was employed at the Countess Of Chester Hospital as an electrician.
+Leaving cinema and theatre work behind, Derrick worked as an electrician on Blackpool’s illuminations before heading back to Chester where he was employed at the Countess Of Chester Hospital as an electrician.

-He retired in 2001 and passed away seven years later.
+He retired in 2001 and sadly passed away seven years later.

 ________________________________________________________________________________________________________________________________________________________